ThinkR-open/isc-proposal/proposal_neo4j.md

 Every contribution will be welcome, be it from a beginner or a confirmed developer.
-We hope that the community will grasp this opportunity to work with us, and that people not knowing Neo4J will learn about this Graph DBMS and about the Cypher query language.
+We hope that the community will grasp this opportunity to work with us, and that people not familiar with Neo4J will learn about this Graph DBMS and about the Cypher query language.

 ### Support from the Neo4J team

-So far, our first efforts has been supported by the Neo4J team, as they featured us on the blog and in the developers newsletter twice (9) and (10).
+So far, our first efforts have been supported by the Neo4J team, as they featured us on the blog and in the developers newsletter twice (9) and (10).